dotnet/docs/docs/standard/garbage-collection/fundamentals.md

   Objects on the large object heap (which is sometimes referred to as *generation 3*) are also collected in generation 2.

-Garbage collections occur on specific generations as conditions warrant.
+Garbage collections occur in specific generations as conditions warrant.
 Collecting a generation means collecting objects in that generation and all its younger generations.
-A generation 2 garbage collection is also known as a full garbage collection, because it reclaims objects in all generations (that is, all objects in the managed heap).
+A generation 2 garbage collection is also known as a full garbage collection because it reclaims objects in all generations (that is, all objects in the managed heap).

 ### Survival and promotions